aws/amazon-documentdb-odbc-driver/src/markdown/support/odbc-support-and-limitations.md

 ### SQLCancel is not supported

-Support SQLCancel ODBC API.
+SQLCancel ODBC API implementation is required for support.

 ### No package/installers to macOS/Linux releases

-Although the code has support for macOS/Linux builds, it does not have proper installers for these platforms.
+Although the code has support for macOS/Linux builds, the ODBC driver does not have proper installers for these platforms.

 ### Limited number of concurrent SSH tunnel